 Emacs Theme: Tomorrow Night Deepblue, a beautiful theme with a deep blue background

-The Emacs theme jamescherti/emacs-tomorrow-night-deepblue-theme is a beautiful deep blue variant of the Tomorrow Night colorscheme, which is renowned for its elegant color palette.
-It is pleasing to the eyes and is easy to read.
+The Tomorrow Night Deepblue Emacs theme is a beautiful deep blue variant of the Tomorrow Night theme, which is renowned for its elegant color palette that is pleasing to the eyes.

-The Tomorrow Night Deepblue Emacs theme features a deep blue background color that creates a calming atmosphere.
-The contrasting colors make it easy to distinguish between different elements of your code.
-The theme is also a great choice for programmer who miss the blue themes that were trendy a few years ago.
+The Tomorrow Night Deepblue theme features a deep blue background color that creates a calming atmosphere.
+The theme is also a great choice for those who miss the blue themes that were trendy a few years ago.

-The theme was inspired by classic DOS text editors such as QuickBASIC, RHIDE, and Turbo Pascal, which featured blue backgrounds by default.
+The theme was inspired by classic text editors such as QuickBASIC, RHIDE, and Turbo Pascal, as well as tools such as Midnight Commander which featured blue backgrounds by default.
 There’s something special about the early days of programming and the tools we used that brings back fond memories.

 Installation